midtown-ai/glossary/glossary/u.md

 # Underfitting

+ ~ model that is too simple (low bias) and that simplicity creates a ceiling for its potential [accuracy].

- When you have low variance (clustered), but high bias (offset).
-To prevent under-fitting try hyper-parameter optimization.
+ When you have low [variance] (clustered, same accuracy for different datasets), but high bias (offset, accuracy far from 100%).
+To prevent underfitting try hyper-parameter optimization.

- Examples:
+ Underfitting cases:
-  * when a neural network does not have enough layers --> underfitting
+  * when a neural network does not have enough layers
+  * when a linear regression is used to model a quadratic function/equation

  ![]( {{site.assets}}/u/underfitting_overfitting_balanced.png ){: width="100%"}